Wouter01/SwiftUI-HiddenAPI/README.md

 ### Warning
 These features are not exposed by the stable interface and may be removed or changed in OS version updates.
+Note that this package was only tested against macOS 14.
+Some features may not be available on older versions, but lack `@available` annotations.
+If you notice any crashes / issues on lower versions, please create an issue.

 ### Overview
 All exposed functions are behind the `hidden` variable.
 This way, when Apple makes them public, no name clashes occur.